What Ignoring Harassment Can Lead To

 The term ‘sexual harassment’ also applies to situations where someone is obligated to perform sexual favors in order to advance in the workplace.
-If you run an organization which allows supervisors to pressure underlings in this way, you are losing potential managers who might otherwise move up in your company.
+If you run an organization that allows supervisors to pressure underlings in this way, you are losing potential managers who might otherwise move up in your company.
 Many women and others will leave your workplace if they feel that promotions are only awarded for sexual favors, not merit.

 3. Poor Reputation

+One of the reasons for ignoring harassment can lead to business problems.
 If you get cited by the state or federal EEOC for discrimination violations, not only will you be liable for fines but you will suffer other damage as well.
 Your reputation will be hurt if you become known as a non-compliant employer.

 Potential partners and customers may prefer not to do business with you.
 You may encounter obstacles when applying for loans and your insurance may go up.
 Charitable organizations may be unwilling to assist you if you have a record of discriminatory conduct, making you ineligible for grants and other assistance programs.